Contrast-Security-OSS/docs/content/admin/onboard_team/CreateUsers.md

 ### Individual users

-To add a single user, complete the following steps:
+To add a single user, complete the following steps.

 * Click the button to **Add User** above the grid.
 * Enter the user's **First Name**, **Last Name** and **Email Address** in the provided fields.